dynup/kpatch/README.md

 ####Fedora 20

-*NOTE: You'll need about 10GB of free disk space for the kpatch-build cache in `~/.kpatch`.*
+*NOTE: You'll need about 15GB of free disk space for the kpatch-build cache in `~/.kpatch` and for ccache.*

 Install the dependencies for compiling kpatch:

     sudo yum install gcc kernel-devel elfutils elfutils-devel

-*NOTE: Ensure you have elfutils-0.158 or newer.*

 Install the dependencies for the "kpatch-build" command: